Differentially Private Synthetic Heavy-tailed Data: Introduction

 One popular technique to mitigate the loss of privacy when releasing sensitive data is generating synthetic data \citep{little1993statistical, rubin1993statistical}.
 A \textit{synthetic dataset} is an artificially generated copy that shares the statistical properties of the original confidential dataset.
-Compared to traditional statistical disclosure control (SDC) methods, such as removing direct personal identification or data swapping, synthetic data offers more privacy protection by containing either no actual records (fully synthetic data) or some selected actual records or variables (partially synthetic data)\footnote{The terminology of full versus partial synthesis is typically interpreted as whether or not all of the variables in the dataset are synthesized.
+Compared to traditional statistical disclosure control (SDC) methods, such as removing direct personal identification or data swapping, synthetic data offer more privacy protection by containing either no actual records (fully synthetic data) or some selected actual records or variables (partially synthetic data)\footnote{The terminology of full versus partial synthesis is typically interpreted as whether or not all of the variables in the dataset are synthesized.
 However, the real difference between the two approaches lies in the way that the synthetic observations are generated.
-For details see ADD A REF}.
-Since synthetic data has similar statistical properties to the original one, it also enables researchers to perform exploratory data analysis while waiting for approval to access the sensitive data.
+For details see \citet{reiter2007multiple}.}.
+Since synthetic data have similar statistical properties to the original one, they also enable researchers to perform exploratory data analyses while waiting for approval to access the sensitive data.
 Researchers are actively expanding the literature on synthetic data, with topics ranging from the generation process \citep{raghunathan2003multiple, reiter2005using, reiter2009using, drechsler2011synthetic, raab2016practical} to statistical inferences \citep{raghunathan2003multiple, reiter2003inference, kinney2010tests, klein2015likelihood, slavkovic2010synthetic, pistner2018synthetic} for both fully and partially synthetic data.
 Many synthetic products have also been distributed publicly, such as the Synthetic Longitudinal Business Database (SynLBD) \citep{kinney2011towards} and the Survey of Income and Program Participation (SIPP) Synthetic Beta \citep{benedetto2013creation}.